sassoftware/sas-container-recipes/README.md

 A script named `build.sh` is at the repository root level.
 After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to build a set of Docker images for SAS Viya 3.4.

-The following example assumes that you are in the /$HOME/sas-container-recipes directory, that a mirror is setup at _http://host.company.com/sas_repo, and that an [addon](addons/README.md) layer, auth-demo, is included in the build.
+The following example assumes that you are in the /$HOME/sas-container-recipes directory, a mirror repository is set up at `http://host.company.com/sas_repo`, and an addon layer, [auth-demo](addons/auth-demo/README.md), is included in the build.

 ```
 cp /path/to/SAS_Viya_deployment_data.zip viya-programming/viya-single-container